kailash-manasarovar/statement/docs/index.md

 - The next obvious step was setting up unwitting sedated sex-slaves; women and families on holiday, or lured to the area to rent or buy houses which are not only set up with 24-7 spy-cam networks but also sedating tech through the air-conditioning systems, and drugging and poisoning through tampered-with water mains or blatant trespass while the inhabitants are out.
 - It is one thing drugging a woman while on a date, or even in the street with distraction techniques; it is quite another setting up whole apartments with sedating-gas technology for live-streaming sexual assaults onto porn-networks.

-### The Dénia Doomsday Manipulation-machine
+### The Dénia Doomsday Manipulation-Machine

 - Of course, paying porn-addicts get bored easily (porn is *UTTERLY* boring after all) and no porn-businessman will lose a paying customer if he doesn't have to.
-- And, thus, the manipulation tech became a doomsday machine, tricking men into paying to see more and more deprivation, more rape, more murder and injury, younger and younger victims, old women in nappies, pregnant women and babies, there's no end to the depravity of the porn-addict and his relentless search for the next worst thing.
+- And, thus, the manipulation-tech became a doomsday machine, tricking men into paying to see more and more deprivation, more rape, more murder and injury, younger and younger victims, old women in nappies, pregnant women and babies, there's no end to the depravity of the porn-addict and his relentless search for the next worst thing.
 - To supply the demand, the criminals moved into schools; indeed anywhere that women, children, the vulnerable, and babies are available for grooming, drugging, sedating, and filming.
 - The fact that no-one cares about these very obvious mass-crimes against the innocent is nearly inconceivable to me.
 - My understanding is that the people of Dénia became so insane, they even broadcast sedated-rape events on the local TV channel, [Dénia TV](timeline/2001-to-2010/2008.md#denia-tv), and have been since at least 2007, and this is why everyone knows who the victims are.